ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 - Write variant type definitions: simple, recursive, and polymorphic
 - Write record type definitions (without mutable fields)
 - Write type aliases
-- Use pattern matching to define functions for all basic types
+- Use pattern matching to define functions for all basic type

+The OCaml type system aggregates several type systems, also knwon as disciplines:
+- A [nominal type system](https://en.wikipedia.org/wiki/Nominal_type_system) is used for predefined types, variants and functions.
+Historically, it the first system, directly coming from the type system used the [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) programming language, which is OCaml accestor.
+By default, this what is meant by OCaml type system and it is also the scope of this tutorial.
+- Two different structural type systems are also used:
+  * one for polymorphic variants
+  * another for objects and classes

+Each discipline is using a different type-checking algorithm.

 ## Predefined Types